hbomb79/digital_website/HexSlide Readme.md

 	This object can contain 1-2 string values, indexed using either *container* or *slide*
 	EG: additionalClass: { container: "my-container-class", slide: "my-slide-class and-another-slide-class" }

-	Mutliple classes must be seperated using a *space* not a comma, semi-colon or other character
+	Mutliple classes must be separated using a *space* not a comma, semi-colon or other character

 ### callback ( object )
 	This object currently only contains one index, named *start*.
 The key must be a function, this function will be called *after* and *every* time the plugin is used.